kafeel305/customer-churn-analysis-powerbi/README.md

 1. Open `Churn_Analysis.pbix` in Power BI Desktop.
 2. Explore the **Summary** page for diagnosis, **Churn Prediction** for forward-looking action.
 3. Review `sql/`, `python/` for the full pipeline behind the dashboard.

+## 📚 Lessons Learned

+During this project, I gained hands-on experience in building an end-to-end analytics solution rather than just creating dashboards.

+### Key Takeaways

+- Designed a SQL ETL pipeline to transform raw customer data into analysis-ready tables.
+- Improved data quality by handling missing values and validating categorical fields.
+- Built reusable SQL views to separate historical churn data from active customers.
+- Learned how feature engineering and data preprocessing affect machine learning performance.
+- Evaluated the Random Forest model using precision, recall, F1-score, and confusion matrix instead of relying solely on accuracy.
+- Applied DAX and Power Query to create interactive KPIs and dynamic visualizations.
+- Converted business questions into actionable insights and recommendations.
+- Improved project documentation and GitHub organization to make the work reproducible and easier to understand.